OSS-BOF-eResearch-2022/oss-bof-repo1/README.md

 ### 4. Back Together

-  - Rep from each group to summarise discussion and activity
+  - Representative from each group to summarise discussion and activity
   - If no one managed a Pull Request, demo one live
   - Demo review and PR merge, to update the document and close one Issue